 by Matt Slick

 I divide Christian theology into two categories: Primary and Secondary Essentials.
-Primary essentials are doctrines the scriptures explicitly declare are essential.
-But, with the secondary essentials the scriptures do not make such statements.
-The secondary essentials are derived from the primary essentials and properly define orthodoxy.
+Primary essentials are doctrines the Scriptures explicitly declare are essential.
+But, with the secondary essentials the Scriptures do not make such statements.
+The secondary essentials are derived from the primary essentials and also properly define orthodoxy.

 C H R I S T I A N - D O C T R I N E

 Stated specifically in Scripture that these cannot be denied and still be a Christian.
 They deal with the nature of God, the atonement, and its method of salvation applied to the believer.
 Denial of any Primary essential constitutes lack of regeneration, lack of salvation.
 Note: Regeneration means the believer is indwelt by God, changed, and enabled to understand spiritual things (1 Cor.
 2:15)